If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 The IUS needs to be fitted by a doctor or nurse who has been specially trained.
 It is available free from a range of services including contraceptive clinics, your GP and Brook.
 Find your nearest using our find a service tool.

 Contraception and sexual health services such as Brook are free and confidential, including for people under the age of 16.
 Health professionals work to strict guidelines and won’t tell anyone else about your visit unless they believe you’re at serious risk of immediate harm.
 Find out more about Brook’s confidentiality policy.

 An appointment will typically include:

 Some services may be able to fit it at the same appointment, or you may need a second appointment.

 Fitting the IUS (shouldn’t take longer than 5 minutes):

 The doctor or nurse may discuss painkiller tablets and/or using local anaesthetic to make the fitting more comfortable.

-It is very unlikely that the IUS will come out but if you are worried and can feel the IUS itself, or cannot feel the threads you should see a doctor or nurse straight away.
+It is very unlikely that the IUS will come out but if you are worried or cannot feel the threads you should see a doctor or nurse straight away.
 You will then only need to go back when the IUS needs to be replaced (3 to 5 years depending on the type of IUS).